Strawberry Cake made from scratch! This strawberry cake recipe is perfect for those looking for a homemade fresh strawberry cake.

 So, if you are looking for a strawberry cake option that is made from scratch, this is for you!
 While it is perfect for just about any occasion at my house, it is especially nice for showers, weddings, birthdays, and luncheons.

 There were a few people who let me know they were having some issues with the cake recipe previously.
 So, I headed back into the kitchen to test and retest the recipe determine what the issue could be.
 Originally, I included the option to use strawberry syrup in the cake recipe, but since others were having issues with the center of the cake not setting, I decided to replace the strawberry syrup with strawberry puree instead.
 You still get delicious strawberry-ness with the puree, but with the puree you get a much lighter crumb for the cake texture.
+If you’d like a more pronounced pink color to your strawberry cake, you can use a little natural coloring.

 Here’s my Strawberry Cake recipe.
 I hope you love it!